Differentiable Annealed Importance Sampling and the Perils of Gradient Noise: Background

 where $0 = \beta_0 < \beta_1 < \cdots < \beta_K = 1$ is the annealing schedule.
 Indeed, AIS gives an unbiased estimate $\hat{\partition}$ of $\partition$.
 However, as $\partition$ can vary over many orders of magnitude, it is often more meaningful to talk about estimating $\log \partition$.
 Unfortunately, unbiased estimators of $\partition$ can result in biased estimators of $\log \partition$ because $\expect \log \hat{\partition} \leq \log \expect \hat{\partition}$ by Jensen's inequality, resulting in only a lower bound.
 In particular, we have the AIS bound

 where \eqref{eq:geometric_annealing} facilitated the simplification from \eqref{eq:ais} to \eqref{eq:logz-2}.
 Of course, it is not enough to have a lower bound; we would also like the estimates to be close to the true value.
-Fortunately, AIS is \emph{consistent} in that it converges to the correct value in the limit of infinite intermediate distributions\citep{neal2001annealed}.
+Fortunately, AIS is \emph{consistent} in that the estimate $\log \hat{\partition}$ converges to the correct value in the limit of infinitely many intermediate distributions~\citep{neal2001annealed}, under the very idealized assumption of \emph{perfect transitions} (i.e.~that each transition $\trans_k$ generates an exact sample from $p_k$, independent of the previous state).
+To give some intuition, the bound \eqref{eq:ais} can be simplified as